 Please note students may use the school buses and may get off at the Dudley Campus of BCC.
-As it is normal for off-campus VCE VET students to wear free dress it is critical that students behave themselves appropriately at all times on their VCE VET days.
+As it is normal for offcampus VCE VET students to wear free dress it is critical that students behave themselves appropriately at all times on their VCE VET days.

-In 2023 we had sufficient numbers of students studying at AGA Korumburra on a Wednesday, that warranted the commission of a bus to travel from Cowes, through Anderson, Kilcunda, Wonthaggi and Inverloch to Korumburra and back.
-Depending on numbers and interest this service may be available to students in 2024.
+In 2024 we had sufficient numbers of students studying at AGA Korumburra on a Wednesday, that warranted the commission of a bus to travel from Cowes, through Anderson, Kilcunda, Wonthaggi and Inverloch to Korumburra and back.
+This service will be available to students in 2025.